Introduction

 If you would like to visualize the distribution of a particular set of configurations, you can pass directly a set of configurations and a parameters object in the irace format to the sampling_frequency function:

-sampling_frequency(iraceResults$allConfigurations, iraceResults$parameters)
+sampling_frequency(iraceResults$allConfigurations, iraceResults$scenario$parameters)

 The previous functions display the parameter frequency plots grouped by 9 plots, you can adjust this setting using the n argument.
 You can select the parameters to be displayed, with the param_names argument.
 You can use these plots to ge a general idea of the area of the parameter space in which the sampling performed by irace was focused.
 For example: